 Normandy is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Normandy enrolled in college, Normandy has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Normandy in 2010 was $16,403, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $65,612 for a family of four.
+The per capita income in Normandy in 2010 was $17,788, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $71,152 for a family of four.
 However, Normandy contains both very wealthy and poor people as well.
-Normandy also has one of the higher rates of people living in poverty in the nation, with 31.94% of its population below the federal poverty line.

 Normandy is a very ethnically-diverse city.
 The people who call Normandy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normandy residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Normandy include Irish, Polish, English, and French .
+Important ancestries of people in Normandy include Irish, Polish, Italian, and African.

 The most common language spoken in Normandy is English.
 Other important languages spoken here include Chinese and Spanish.